 Zbigniew Brzezinski also talked about the imperative to expand NATO if Europe is to remain part of the “Euro-Atlantic space” (US led), i.e., if NATO doesn’t grow then those states may join up with Russia.
 He also said that Russia needs to be given assurances by keeping NATO troops and nukes out of any new NATO states.

 Zbigniew Brzezinski wrote all that back in the late 1990s and things have changed a lot since then.
 Why didn’t it all work out like planned?
 One thing is that the foreign policy outlook of many American elites changed after 9/11.
 The Rockefeller clique which includes The Trilateral Commission, The Council on Foreign Relations, and similar interconnected elite groups, were strongly influenced by the new neocon ideology which could be summed up with George W. Bush saying: “You are either with us or against us.”
-That arrogant imperial demeanor could only lead to resentment and hate, Zbigniew Brzezinski feared.
+Brzezinski feared that the neocons arrogant imperial demeanor could only lead to resentment and hate towards America.

 We can see neocon influence by the way American elites have treated Russia.
 Zbigniew Brzezinski in a talk in 2014 at a conference called Mutual Security on Hold?
 Russia, the West, and European Security Architecture, posted as an article titled Confronting Russian Chauvinism, talked about the new mentality of Russian elites and Putin towards Ukraine as possibly leading to a military invasion of Ukraine.
 His new view was that the US should make sure that NATO is not expanded into Ukraine at all as the only way to keep the Russians from invading.